-Monoclonal antibodies against proprotein convertase subtilisin/kexin type 9 (PCSK9) have been developed and approved for patients for patients with clinical atherosclerotic CVD not meeting lipid goals despite maximally tolerated statin therapy.
-This class of drugs lowers LDL-C in addition to statin-mediated lowering and has been shown to decrease CVD events in outcome studies in secondary prevention populations (84).
-Two PCSK9 monoclonal antibody inhibitors are presently available in the US evolucumab and alirocumab.
-PCSK9 plasma levels are not influenced by eGFR in CKD patients (85) but are increased in nephrotic syndrome (86).
-As monoclonal antibodies the inhibitors are not cleared by the kidney and thus are approved to use in CKD and ESRD with no dose adjustment.
-The ODYSSEY OUTCOME trial randomized post-acute coronary syndrome patients with LDL > 70mg/dL to maximally tolerated statin with placebo vs alirocumab; the intervention arm with alirocumab had nearly twice the absolute reduction in cardiovascular events (87).
-Of note patients with eGFR < 30 ml/min/m2 were excluded from the ODYSSEY OUTCOME trial.
-However, a later subanalysis looked at the effect of alirocumab on major adverse cardiovascular events based on renal function.
-The subanalysis showed that irrespective of eGFR alirocumab was efficacious in reducing LDL.
-Further, annualized incidence rates of major adverse cardiovascular events and death increased with decreasing eGFR but rates were lower in the alirocumab group compared to placebo and there was no significant difference in incidence of major adverse cardiovascular events between treatment groups with eGFR < 60 ml/min/m2 (88).
-Further, data from a pooled analysis of nine trials comparing alirocumab vs control showed that among patients with ASCVD and LDL > 100 mg/dL those with additional risk factors including CKD had the greatest absolute cardiovascular benefit from alirocumab therapy in addition to maximally tolerated statin compared to placebo (89).
-Studies remain ongoing to further look at mortality and morbidity outcome in PCSK-9 inhibitors specifically in at risk patients such as those with CKD.
-There remains very limited data to use in patients with ESRD and PCSK-9 inhibitor use as monotherapy for dyslipidemia.
+Monoclonal antibodies against proprotein convertase subtilisin/kexin type 9 (PCSK9) have been developed and approved for patients with clinical atherosclerotic CVD not meeting lipid goals despite maximally tolerated statin therapy.
+Statins can cause higher PCSK9 levels through activation of sterol regulatory element-binding protein-2 with co-expression of LDL receptors & PCSK9 (90).
+PCSK9 inhibitors lower LDL-C in addition to statin-mediated lowering and have been shown to decrease CVD events in outcome studies in secondary prevention populations (91).
+Two PCSK9 monoclonal antibodies are presently available in the US - evolucumab and alirocumab.
+PCSK9 plasma levels are not influenced by eGFR in CKD patients (92) but are increased in nephrotic syndrome (93).
+The German Chronic Kidney Disease study (GCKD) investigated the association between PCSK9 and cardiovascular disease in patients with moderate CKD (eGFR >30 ml/min/1.73 m2 or eGFR >60 ml/min/1.73 m2 with UACR >300 ma/a).
+GCKD showed no association of PCSK9 concentrations with eGFR or UACR (except for those with nephrotic-range albuminuria) but did show that higher baseline PCSK9 concentrations increased the odds of baseline cardiovascular disease (90).
+As monoclonal antibodies are not cleared by the kidney and thus are approved for use in CKD and ESRD with no dose ODYSSEY adjustment.
+The OUTCOME trial randomized post-acute coronary syndrome patients with LDL-C > 70mg/dL on maximally tolerated statin to placebo vs alirocumab; the intervention arm with alirocumab had nearly twice the absolute reduction in cardiovascular events (94).
+Of note patients with $eGFR < 30 ml/min/m^2$ were excluded from the ODYSSEY OUTCOME trial.
+However, a later sub analysis looked at the effect of alirocumab on major adverse cardiovascular events based on renal function.
+The sub analysis showed that irrespective of eGFR alirocumab was efficacious in reducing LDL-C. Further, annualized incidence rates of major adverse cardiovascular events and death increased with decreasing eGFR but rates were lower in the alirocumab group compared to placebo and there were no significant difference in incidence of major adverse events between treatment groups with eGFR < 60 ml/min/m2 (95).
+Further, data from a pooled analysis of nine trials comparing alirocumab vs control showed that among patients with ASCVD and LDL-C > 100 mg/dL those with additional risk factors including CKD had the greatest absolute cardiovascular benefit from alirocumab therapy in addition to maximally tolerated statin compared to placebo (96).
+A recent systematic review of 7 studies including 5 RCTs and 2 review studies showed safety of PCSK-9 inhibitors in mild-moderate CKD.
+However, this conclusion is somewhat limited as patients with an eGFR <20 ml/min/m2 were not included in the trials (97).
+Furthermore, the relationship between PCSK-9 inhibitors' lipid lowering and lower cardiovascular risks resulting in improved morbidity and mortality is altered with severe CKD due to non-thrombotic causes of morbidity and mortality.
+Studies remain ongoing to further look at mortality and morbidity outcome in PCSK-9 inhibitors specifically in patients with CKD 3 or higher.
+The ALIDIAL study examined the safety and efficacy of alirocumab in patients receiving dialysis and the dialysis patients had a similar response at the same alirocumab dose with reduced cholesterol levels and no unexpected adverse events when compared to the patients not receiving dialysis (98).
+There remains very limited data in patients with ESRD and PCSK-9 inhibitor use as monotherapy for dyslipidemia.